NadiaAGTI/Stream-reasoning-model-for-human-activity-analysis/README.md

 - Intellij IDEA

 # Execution
+- Download and Build the project Ticker
-- Copy the rules in program.LARS file, and then
+- Copy the rules of the logic program in program.LARS file, and then
 - To execute our stream reasoning model: sbt "run --program src/test/resources/program.lars"